 A rigorous study of the fundamentals of cell physiology, concentrating on intermediary metabolism and its regulation.
-Laboratory is included.
+Lab work includes computational biology and shadowing physicians .
 Prerequisites: BI 112, CH252 and BI/CH 370 with grades of C or better or consent of instructor.
 (Spring, even years)